rust-lang/this-week-in-rust/drafts/2017-10-17-this-week-in-rust.md

 # Crate of the Week

-Despite there being no votes, the crate of this week is [abrute](https://crates.io/crates/abrute), a crate to brute-force AES keys.
-Thanks to [Daniel P. Clark](https://users.rust-lang.org/u/danielpclark) for the suggestion.
+This week's crate is [if_chain](https://crates.io/crates/if_chain) a macro that helps combat rightwards drift where code nests many `if`s and `if let`s.
+Since the latter cannot be contracted with `&&`, this can be really helpful to make code more readable.
+Thanks to [Michael Budde](https://users.rust-lang.org/u/mbudde) for the suggestion.

 [Submit your suggestions and votes for next week][submit_crate]!